 As I walk down the steps of the courthouse, nothing in my life, my career, will ever again be the same.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Clint AdamsWrite a Review